tarekeldeeb/arabic_byte_pair_encoding/README.md

-# Arabic BPE Tokenization Using Google Sentance Piece
+# Arabic BPE Tokenization Using Google Sentence Piece

 Natural Language Processing is a branch of AI.
 One of the first steps in any NLP system is language model encoding.
 The challenge is how to present/encode the words efficiently.
 Sub-word encoding is very suitable to arabic.
 For example the word `مدرساتهم` will not be considered a single token/word, but split into three; `مدرس`, `ات`, and `هم`.
 This is the basic intuition.